 Q. Can I sell my item myself and donate all or part of the proceeds to OUUC?

 A. Absolutely!
 We can show you how to designate OUUC to receive a percentage of your proceeds when you sell items on eBay.
 Your selling fees will be credited back for the percent you donate.

 Q. Can I donate items instead of pledging?

 A. No, please.
 Proceeds from fundraisers make up only a small and uncertain percent of OUUC’s budget.
 Your generous annual pledge is, and always will be, vital to sustain our beloved religious community.

-Q. Can I buy items given by other members?
+Q. Can I buy items given by others?

 A. For sure!
-You can check out the items for sale on Craigslist and on our OUUC eBay website.
-Be sure to add OUUC as one of your favorite charities while you’re on eBay!
+You can check out the items for sale on Craigslist and on eBay.

 Q. Will this fundraiser put OUUC’s tax exempt status at risk?